Below you’ll find various Alien Resurrection trivia.

 - In order to heighten contrasts, cinematographer Darius Khondji added silver to the printing process.
 This had the result of making the dark colors richer and giving everything else a metallic tinge.
 He also used an electric blue tint for the underwater sequence.

-- The studio wanted to cut the scene preceding Ripley’s encounter with the alien queen that can be interpreted as a love scene, but decided to keep it only after Sigourney Weaver told them she would not promote the film if the scene was cut.
+- The studio wanted to cut the scene preceding Ripley’s encounter with the alien queen which can be interpreted as a love scene, but decided to keep it only after Sigourney Weaver told them she would not promote the film if the scene was cut.

 - In the theatrical release, H.R.
 Giger is not credited for his part in the design of the Aliens.
 The video release has his name in the closing credits.